WE HAVE EMOTIONS FOR GOOD REASONS

 Researchers found that people are happier when they’re with others rather than too much alone – & the “boost” is the same for Introverts & Extroverts.

-✶ Loving relationships are important to our well-being & happiness because they’re comforting, creating the psychological space & safety to explore & learn, which build inner resources for inevitable times of difficulty.
-AND positive effects are long-lasting.
-Strong emotional support also reduces immune system abnormalities that contribute to various stress-related disorders .
+✶ Loving relationships are important to our well-being & happiness because they’re comforting It creates the psychological space & safety to explore & learn, which builds inner resources for inevitable times of difficulty.

 EXP: The success of the many 12-step Programs (AA, GA, OA / Al-anon, Gamanon, Oanon….).
 The Al-Anon closing says: “The welcome we give you may not show the warmth we have in our hearts for you.
 After a while, you’ll discover that though you may not like all of us, you’ll love us in a very special way—the same way we already love you.”